How much does a funeral cost in Australia?

 The gap between advertised base prices and total out-of-pocket costs can be $3,000 or more.
 Not every cost appears in the headline package price.

-The seven things to watch for: the opaque professional service fee, advertised "from" prices that leave out mandatory costs, substantial coffin markups (a CHOICE investigation reported coffins selling for between two and ten times their wholesale cost), unexpected interment fees, after-hours surcharges, viewing and embalming charges presented as mandatory when they are not, and brand ownership being unclear, where local-sounding brands can share a parent company.
+The seven things to watch for: the opaque professional service fee, advertised "from" prices that leave out mandatory costs, substantial coffin markups (in its 2019 funerals investigation, consumer group CHOICE reported that "industry insiders say funeral businesses routinely sell coffins for anything between two and ten times what they pay a wholesaler"), unexpected interment fees, after-hours surcharges, viewing charges presented as mandatory when they are not, and brand ownership being unclear, where local-sounding brands can share a parent company.

 7 hidden funeral costs and pricing traps to avoid